Roadside memorial: Ukraine

-It is traditional in Ukraine to place a roadside memorial on the site of a deadly car or motorcycle crash.
+In modern Ukraine it is common to place a roadside memorial on the site of a deadly car or motorcycle crash.
 It is usually a cross or a small monument with a wreath of flowers.
 There are also usually fresh flowers regularly placed by the cross if the relatives of the person who died live close enough to look after the memorial.
 Sometimes Ukrainian roadside memorials can be more elaborate, including a small granite or marble gravestone and/or a picture of the loved one.

 Poland

 Country roads, where most of the deadly accidents occur are often decorated with localised shrines, flowers, crosses and plaques in name of the person passed.
 Improvements in road safety causes decline of memorials' number.